Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Multi-hop Wi-Fi Networks

-Meanwhile, the 802.11ah amendment has had more commercial success (as HaLow) and has received more attention from the research community.
-However, while 802.11ah permits tree-based multihop communication, it is a predominantly single-hop technology.
-This is reflected in a recent survey on 802.11ah research \cite{tian2021wifi} where, out of about 200 cited references, only three consider multi-hop scenarios.
-Also, surprisingly, only two papers by \textcite{tian2018restricted,tian2019optimization} deal with applying \ac{ML}: both use a form of supervised learning to optimize the parameters of 802.11ah's grouping functionality, \ac{RAW}.
-A similar problem is also addressed in \cite{mahesh2020ann}, where an \ac{MLP} \ac{NN} configures these parameters considering, i.a., network size and the \ac{MCS} values used.
-Other applications of \ac{ML} to 802.11ah include: improving coexistence with 802.15.4g devices, a type of \ac{LR-WPAN}, by avoiding interference with their transmissions using a Q-learning-based backoff mechanism \cite{liu2018coexistence}, grouping sensors based on their traffic demands and channel conditions using a regression-based model \cite{chang2019traffic}, grouping sensors based on their data rates by classifying them with \acp{NN} \cite{mahesh2020data}, and improving carrier frequency offset estimation using various types of \acp{DNN} \cite{ninkovic2020deep}.
+Meanwhile, the 802.11ah amendment has had more commercial success (as HaLow) and received more attention from the research community.
+However, while 802.11ah permits tree-based multi-hop communication \cite{ahmed2022mac}, it is a predominantly single-hop technology.
+This observation is reflected in a recent survey on 802.11ah research \cite{tian2021wifi} where, out of about 200 cited references, only three consider multi-hop scenarios.
+Moreover, surprisingly, only two papers by \textcite{tian2018restricted,tian2019optimization} deal with applying \ac{ML}: both use a form of \ac{SL} to optimize the parameters of 802.11ah's grouping functionality, \ac{RAW}.
+A similar problem is also addressed by \textcite{mahesh2020ann}, where an \ac{MLP} \ac{NN} configures these parameters considering, i.a., network size and \ac{MCS} values used.
+Other applications of \ac{ML} to 802.11ah include: improving coexistence with 802.15.4g devices, a type of \ac{LR-WPAN}, by avoiding interference with their transmissions using a Q-learning-based backoff mechanism \cite{liu2018coexistence}, grouping sensors based on their traffic demands and channel conditions using a regression-based model \cite{chang2019traffic}, grouping sensors based on their data rates by classifying them with \acp{NN} \cite{mahesh2020data}, and improving carrier frequency offset estimation using various types of \acp{DNN} \cite{ninkovic2021deep}.